fengjing57/team-meeting/yangjianchao/README.md

 * An Adaptive Performance Modeling Tool for GPU Architectures, PPoPP 2010.
 * Lost in Abstraction: Pitfalls of Analyzing GPUs at the Intermediate Language Level, TACO 2020.

+##### 2024年1月30日
+* A Simple Model for Portable and Fast Prediction of Execution Time and Power Consumption of GPU Kernels, TACO 2020.
+* Featherlight Reuse-distance Measurement, HPCA 2019.
+* Compiler-Driven Simulation of Reconfigurable Hardware Accelerators, HPCA 2022.
+* DOSA: Differentiable Model-Based One-Loop Search for DNN Accelerators, MICRO 2023.
+* GCoM: A Detailed GPU Core Model for Accurate Analytical Modeling of Modern GPUs, ISCA 2022.

 ### B. GPU访存优化相关：